zhangbsn-gt/developer.gov.sg/collections/_products/categories/sensor-platforms-and-internet-of-things/asynchronous-data-exchange/faqs.md

 single_level_nav: true
 _data: single-level-nav
 faqs:
-  - name: What is the service-level agreement (SLA) for ADEX?
+  - name: Is ADEX intended for the Whole of Government only?
     description: >
-      ADEX is committed to service uptime of 99.5%.
+      The ADEX Service facilitates the exchange of lightweight real-time data securely between public agencies, and the businesses that support the operations of these agencies or that collaborate with these agencies.

   - name: What is the support for ADEX like?
     description: >
       We have an awesome team that’s lean and we operate like a startup.
-Our in-house developers operate on an agile framework, and the platform is constantly improved to deliver more value to our end users.
+Our in-house developers operate on an agile framework, and we constantly improve the platform to deliver more value to our end users.

 ---